Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 We use world-leading equipment

 Ready to discuss your treatment options?
 Book an appointment with Dr Ryan today.
-Fill out our convenient enquiry form or call us on (07) 3239 5000 to make your booking.
+Fill out our convenient enquiry form or call us on (07) 3239 5000 to make your booking while aiming for optimal visual acuity post-treatment.

 Doctor performing eye surgery on a patient